jwflory/foss-primer/foss-primer.md

 ## Free and Open Source software emerges

-Once the Bell System breakup removed blockers to commercialization for AT&T Unix, AT&T did in fact try to commercialize Unix often by licensing it to workstation manufacturers like HP, IBM, and Sun, leading to the so-called Unix Wars of the 1980s and to lawsuits over what people could do with the code that had passed through Berkeley.
+Once the Bell System breakup removed blockers to commercialization for AT&T Unix, AT&T did in fact try to commercialize Unix--often by licensing it to workstation manufacturers like HP, IBM, and Sun--leading to the so-called Unix Wars of the 1980s and to lawsuits over what people could do with the code that had passed through Berkeley.

-Eventually, all the code AT&T had supplied had been removed from the collection of software the people at Berkeley had been working on, and the resulting operating system, known as the Berkeley Software Distributing (BSD), lives on as FreeBSD, NetBSD, OpenBSD, DragonflyBSD and so on.
+Eventually, the Unix Wars and the lawsuits pretty much died down, all the code AT&T had supplied had been removed from the collection of software the people at Berkeley had been working on.
+The resulting operating system, known as the Berkeley Software Distributing (BSD), lives on in projects like FreeBSD, NetBSD, OpenBSD, DragonflyBSD and so on.
 Like Linux, the BSDs often find use in small embedded systems.

 In parallel to the emergence of BSD as free software, other projects, like the GNU Project and the Linux kernel project were independently re-implementing pieces of a Unix-like operating system, released under a family of licenses known as the GNU General Public Licenses (GPLs).

 One big thing added to Unix at Berkeley was networking code.
 Linux, BSD, and other free and open source software grew massively with the rise of computer networking in the mid 1990s due to how flexibly they could be adapted and deployed.
 One of the very early Internet-age IPOs was that of web-browser maker Netscape.
 Soon, though, Netscape foundered on the shoals of Microsoft's late but aggressive entry into browsers, leading in turn to anti-trust cases against Microsoft and to Netscape throwing the IP shackles off their browser by announcing the availability of their browsers source code under free software licensing terms.
 Netscape's move quickly prompted discussion as to how to bring the benefits of software freedom to businesses without ensnaring discussions over the ambiguities in the English word *free*.
-Christine Peterson came up with the idea of calling software licensed this way "open source software".
+Christine Peterson came up with the idea of calling software licensed this way *open source software*.
 When the term was introduced in a meeting shortly after Netscape's announcement, it was adopted and began to spread rapidly.
 The dominant computer companies of today were either founded, or pivoted towards their current networking-dominant forms, over the successive decade.